koolamusic/awesome-imba/README.md

 ---
 ### Contribution
 Your contributions and suggestions are welcome anytime.
-Build great stuffs with Imba, Feel free to share with us ;)
+Are you building great stuffs with Imba, Feel free to share with us :smile:

 ---